nim-lang/Nim/doc/nimc.rst

 Nim documentation tools
 =======================

-Nim provides the `doc`:idx: and `doc2`:idx: commands to generate HTML documentation from ``.nim`` source files.
+Nim provides the `doc`:idx: command to generate HTML documentation from ``.nim`` source files.
 Only exported symbols will appear in the output.
 For more details `see the docgen documentation <docgen.html>`_.